 Applies to England

-This document sets out the high-level rules of the £3 billion Affordable Homes Guarantee Scheme (AHGS) 2020 and is designed to guide potential applicants in establishing whether their borrowing requirements can be met by the scheme.
+This document sets out the high-level rules of the £6 billion Affordable Homes Guarantee Scheme 2020 (AHGS20) and is designed to guide potential applicants in establishing whether their borrowing requirements can be met by the scheme.

-The scheme will provide loans to support the delivery of new-build and additional affordable housing.
-Loans will be funded by a capital markets bond programme which will have the benefit of a guarantee from the Ministry of Housing, Communities and Local Government (MHCLG).
+The scheme will provide loans to private Registered Providers of Social Housing to support their delivery of additional new-build affordable housing within their development pipelines (being “Approved Pipeline Schemes”) and may also support borrowers’ programmes to decarbonise and improve the quality of their existing affordable housing stock (being “Existing Asset Investments”).
+Loans will be funded by a capital markets bond programme which will have the benefit of a guarantee from the Department of Levelling up, Housing and Communities (DLUHC).

-1.3.
-Prospective borrowers may also, where applicable, apply for assistance for other affordable homes products (such as the Affordable Homes Programme 2021-2026).
+1.2.
+Prospective borrowers may also, where applicable, apply for assistance for other affordable homes products (such as the Affordable Homes Programme 2021-2026) and for other programmes that support decarbonisation or housing decency works.
 Eligibility for the loans will be assessed on the merits of each application irrespective of whether any parallel grant application has been, or is, successful.
-Where grant or other subsidy is provided to support delivery of any element of the proposal, then the loans will only be available for up to the net debt required to finance that element, subject to State Aid requirements or any successor regime.
+Where grant or other subsidy is provided to support delivery of any element of the proposal, then the loans will only be available for up to the net debt required to finance that element, subject to subsidy control requirements.

-1.7.
-Loans will be available either in full or where appropriate in tranches within a prescribed availability period.
-Borrowers must undertake to have commenced construction of each Approved Pipeline Scheme in respect of which an advance has been made within 24 months of the relevant drawdown date.
+1.5.
+Loans will be available either in full or where appropriate in a limited number of drawdowns within a prescribed availability period.
+Borrowers must undertake to have commenced construction of each Approved Pipeline Scheme in respect of which an advance has been made within 36 months of the relevant drawdown date.
+In relation to Existing Asset Investments (if applicable), the relevant spending must be incurred within 72 months of the start of the borrower’s financial year commencing immediately before the point of application.

-1.8.
-Homes delivered must be in England only.
+1.6.
+Homes delivered or improved must be in England only.

 2. Security and recourse

 2.1.
-The lender will, as a minimum, have the benefit of a first ranking legal mortgage over the existing affordable housing assets that the loan is secured upon.
+The lender will, as a minimum, have the benefit of a first ranking legal mortgage over existing homes for Affordable Rent, affordable home ownership or Social Rent.

 2.5.
 The lender will have full recourse to the borrower for any shortfall resulting from recovery following an enforcement on security.